You are here

 - Valid for 8 semesters of full-time enrollment, and must be used within 8 years of initial application.

-- 21st Century Scholars must file a FAFSA on time (April 15) for all consecutive years.
-Skipping a year is permissible for IN Higher Education Award recipients.
+- Student must file a FAFSA on time (April 15) for all consecutive years, skipping a year is permissible.

 - IMPORTANT: Indiana Commission for Higher Education (ICHE) requires that students meet the following credit completion standard to receive their On-Time award: